NicestRudeGuy/NicestRudeGuy/README.md

 ### Hi there 👋

-I was Senior Software Engineer at <a href="https://accern.com" target="_blank">Accern</a> got layedoff recently.
+I am Senior Software Engineer with several years in web technologies.
+Ive worked with fortune 500 clients like Google and VmWare.
+I love helping people and solving their problems.
-Seeking **Developer Relations/Advocate or Senior FrontEnd Engineer or Product Manager Role.**
+Seeking **Senior Software Engineer Developer or Relations/Advocate or Product Manager Role.**

-<div>🌱 Currently finding a company whose value i align with and exploring this simulated world </div>
+<div>🌱 Currently finding a company whose value i align with and exploring this simulated world. </div>
 <!-- <div> Next Career Goal => Product Manager or Developer Advocate coz helping others matter the most :) </div> -->

 <h4>Here is my<a href="https://github.com/NicestRudeGuy/NicestRudeGuy/blob/main/resumev1.pdf" target="_Blank"> Resume</a></h4>